 - For students interested in research, there are many business-specific research programs available, including ones where students collaborate, learn with, and get hands-on experiences with renowned Wharton faculty members.

 Amazingly, Wharton has over twenty concentrations for students to choose from to customize and tailor their B.S. degree.
-These numerous concentrations – along with the dual degree and minor options – means that students will most likely find their niche.
+These numerous concentrations – along with the dual degree and minor options – mean that students will most likely find their niche.

 98% of Wharton students have a job within 90 days of graduation, and the average starting salary, including bonus, is $91,353.